Malayan Scouts (Special Air Service Regiment): Formation of the Malayan Scouts

-His first stop was the United Kingdom, where he recruited Z Squadron of 21 SAS, a unit recently formed for the Korean War.
-This squadron was subsequently integrated into the Malayan Scouts as B Squadron.
-(Note: The Z Squadron of 21 SAS was later renamed M Squadron, 21 SAS, with "M" standing for "Malaya Squadron".
-As a result, some publications refer to it as Z Squadron, while others use M Squadron—both names referring to the same unit.)
+As the unit's value became apparent, recruitment was expanded beyond Malaya.
+In 1951, B Squadron was formed from Z Squadron of the 21 SAS, (Note: The Z Squadron of 21 SAS was later renamed M Squadron, 21 SAS, with "M" standing for "Malaya Squadron".
+As a result, some publications refer to it as Z Squadron, while others use M Squadron—both names referring to the same unit.) while C Squadron was raised in Southern Rhodesia from a pool of 1,000 volunteers, many of whom were veterans of the Second World War.